Losing Leads is Disheartening and Costly

 Don’t let that be your business.

-Yes, there are automated uptime monitors, as well as enterprise-grade conversion testing platforms, but neither is a substitute for simply visiting your own website and using it just as a customer would — that’s the most direct, most insightful, and least expensive solution to check funtionality.
+Yes, there are automated uptime monitors, as well as enterprise-grade conversion testing platforms, but neither is a substitute for simply visiting your own website.

-Does something seem confusing, off-target, or dysfunctional?
-That’s exactly what your customers think too.
-So, fix it, or get it fixed.
+Does something seem confusing or dysfunctional?
+That’s exactly what your customers will think too.
+Get it fixed.

 How to Update the WordPress Core, Plugins, and Themes